paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-035-programs-for-older-americans.md

 (1) provide opportunities for older individuals to participate in multigenerational activities and civic engagement activities designed to meet critical community needs, and use the full range of time, skills, and experience of older individuals, including demonstration and support projects that—

-  (A) provide support for grandparents and other older individuals who are relative caregivers raising children (such as kinship navigator programs); or
+  (A) provide support for older relative caregivers (as defined in [section 3030s of this title](./chapter-035-programs-for-older-americans.md#section-3030s)) raising children (such as kinship navigator programs); or

   (B) involve volunteers who are older individuals who provide support and information to families who have a child with a disability or chronic illness, or other families in need of such family support; and